 Luxury to our team is meeting all the touch points.
 True luxury creates an experience without feeling forced.
 It’s the hotel where every person knows your name, the paper that has weight, the carefully curated fabric and perfectly timed music or service.
 It’s creating the answer before there is even a question.
 Luxury is immersive and has a personality that is truly aligned to the client’s needs and vision.

-Service, service and service.
-The elite seek the journey to their event, as well as the experience we create at the celebration to be personal, world-class and seemingly effortless.
-That requires flexibility and an attitude that we are here to serve.
+Service, service, and service.
+The elite seek the journey of their event—as well as the experience we create at the celebration—to be personal, world-class, and seemingly effortless.
+That requires flexibility and an attitude of ‘we are here to serve’.